Emosapien

 It can help you:

-- lower the pressure to “perform,” especially for quieter members
+• lower the pressure to perform, especially for members with social anxiety or trauma histories

-- establish a predictable rhythm (which can feel containing)
+• establish a predictable rhythm (which can feel containing for groups that struggle with transitions)

 And importantly, it keeps check-ins from turning into long, unstructured storytelling right from the start.